 Even with all that love for the album, I was still annoyed the concert was in February.
 Again—our hibernation period!

 The day of the concert, February 22, 2025—literally 10 hours and 30 minutes before showtime—I bought two tickets.
 One for me and one for my Congolese friend—who had no idea who Medjy was but was down for the vibes.
-We drove two hours to Quebec, and let me tell you, as a novice concert-goer, it was one of the greatest concert experiences of my life.
+We drove two hours to Laval, and let me tell you, as a novice concert-goer, it was one of the greatest concert experiences of my life.

 We left absolutely astonished.
 The storytelling, the production—it was more than a concert.
 It was a moment.
 The word we both landed on was: MEMORABLE.